dataform-co/dataform/content/docs/getting-started-tutorial/committing-changes.md

 ### Start working on your own project

-Follow the steps in the tutorial to get started with your own project.
-Connect to your own warehouse and use a query that you frequently run to create your first dataset.
+Follow the steps in this tutorial to get started with your own project.
+Connect to your own warehouse and create your first dataset using SQL.

 ### Learn more about Dataform